What does a Credit Counseling Agency do?

 How much debt does an individual have to have to participate in a DMP?

-Most legitimate credit counselors do not set limits on the how little or how much debt clients must have to enroll in their Debt Management Program.
+Most legitimate credit counselors do not set limits on how little or how much debt clients must have to enroll in their Debt Management Program.

 What are the steps to signing up on a DMP?